The New Found Life Team

 Linda Peña is a marriage and family therapist.
 Additionally, she works as a health educator/counselor at California State University-Long Beach (CSULB).
 At both New Found Life and the University, Linda serves adolescents and adults struggling with chemical dependency, trauma, childhood abuse, interpersonal relationships, and grief.
 With the medical division (Student Health Services) at CSULB, she has a primary focus on alcohol and other drug issues and specializes in sexual assault, domestic violence, stalking, and intimate partner violence.
 With the support of the University, she developed the Sexual Assault Facts and Empowerment (SAFE) counseling program for students.

-Joanna Rogers is the Women’s Program Manager at New Found Life and works with both men and women for individual psychotherapy.
-She began her career in Guided Imagery and Expressive Arts Therapy at California Pacific Medical Center in San Francisco, California.
-She is currently on staff at the Jewish Community Center, where she works with couples and children in Family and Children Services.
+Joanna Rogers is the Womens Program Administrator at New Found Life, and works with both men and women for individual psychotherapy.
+Joanna received a Masters Degree in Marriage and Family Therapy from the University of San Francisco.
+Shortly after earning her Masters Degree she completed an Integrative Medicine Education program, with specialization in Guided Imagery and Expressive Arts Therapy, at the Institute for Health and Healing in San Francisco.
+She also has earned a Bachelors Degree in both Cultural Anthropology and Art History from the University of California at Santa Barbara.
+Joanna began her career in the acute care setting at the California Pacific Medical Center in San Francisco, where she worked with both individuals and families.
+She is also currently on staff at Jewish Community Center in Long Beach, where she works with couples and children in Family and Children Services.

 Jacqueline Provencher received her Master’s in Marriage, Family and Child Therapy from the University of Phoenix, as well as her undergraduate in Business Administration and Labor Relations.
 Jacqueline is a licensed MFT Intern, certified by the Board of Behavioral Science.
 Jacqueline has worked with the Los Angeles Centers for Alcohol and Drug Abuse in Santa Fe Springs, California.